 Get Out of Your Shell: If you’re lucky enough to have your face precede your resume but unlucky enough to have it limit what roles people are willing to give, consider shaking things up with some ‘faceless’ work.

-Voice acting for animations is a great way to chisel away at the typecast prison walls, as are roles which require heavy costuming or even prosthetics – the horror market is well worth looking at for this, since jobs are plentiful and often require some weird and wonderful disguises.
+Voice acting for animations is a great way to chisel away at the typecast prison walls, as are roles which require heavy costuming or even prosthetics – the horror market is well worth looking at for this.
 Nobody cares what you look like with these types of work, merely how well you can put your acting training to good use.

 Reach Out to Others: Acting is a discipline which doesn’t happen in a vacuum.
 During your career, you’ll have to work with many other people in the industry and they can help you grow in the direction you’d like.
 Mention to some of the other talent on set that you’d love to do more drama rather than comedy, for instance, and someone might be able to pull some strings when they go off to do other projects (just make sure you return the favor).
 Same goes for directors and producers.